dmidlo/histdata.com-tools/README.md

 no-target diagnostics, and a decision section that says whether the full battery is safe, warned, failed, or has no matching targets.
 Safe and warned decisions include the next `histdatacom --quality ...` command for the same target scope.
-Every quality preflight also runs the data-free fingerprint contract self-audit and records its pass/fail status, bounded findings, standalone verification command, and explicit `fail-preflight-on-error` policy in the JSON evidence.
+Every quality preflight also runs the fingerprint contract self-audit and records its pass/fail status, bounded findings, representative report-surface matrix, standalone verification command, and explicit `fail-preflight-on-error` policy in the JSON evidence.
+The audit validates the declared fingerprint schema/report registry and proves that a generated representative report exposes each implemented fingerprint summary in full report metadata, bounded payloads, and human CLI/report summaries unless the surface is explicitly marked intentionally absent.
 If the contract audit fails, preflight fails before recommending a full quality battery, even when the cache sample and Temporal budget checks pass.
 Use `--quality-preflight-markdown-report PATH` to write the matching copy/paste-safe Markdown evidence report for GitHub issue updates, release handoffs, or operator notes.
 That Markdown includes command/config summary,